edoyango/learngenomics.dev/docs/02-genomic-variation/02-single-nucleotide-variation.md

-Determining which of the hundreds of thousands of possible SNVs are important in a particular disease is done by statistical association or through applying biological knowledge.
-Genome-wide association studies (**GWAS**) collect data from thousands of patient samples with the same disease and statistically compare their SNVs to those in a normal population. **GWAS studies work well for common diseases that are well-defined and reliably diagnosed**.
-This is especially true if the number of disease-causing variants is small.
+Determining which of the hundreds of thousands of possible SNVs are important in a particular disease is done by statistical association or through applying biological knowledge. <mark>Genome-wide association studies (**GWAS**) collect data from thousands of patient samples with the same disease and statistically compare their SNVs to those in a normal population. **GWAS studies work well for common diseases that are well-defined and reliably diagnosed**.</mark> This is especially true if the number of disease-causing variants is small.
 However, most diseases have many genetic variants that influence the disease.
-Importantly, **GWAS studies only find variants that are linked to disease more closely than expected by chance**.
-Very often these variants only indicate an interesting genomic location and do not themselves result in disease.
+Importantly, <mark>**GWAS studies only find variants that are linked to disease more closely than expected by chance**.</mark> Very often these variants only indicate an interesting genomic location and do not themselves result in disease.

-One downside of GWAS studies is that they require a relatively large number of samples to gain enough statistical power.
-In rare diseases like pediatric cancer, GWAS studies are not as practical due to low sample count.
-Thus, researchers apply biological knowledge _a priori_ to improve the odds of finding relevant SNVs.
+One downside of GWAS studies is that they require a relatively large number of samples to gain enough statistical power. <mark>In rare diseases like pediatric cancer, GWAS studies are not as practical due to low sample count.</mark> Thus, researchers apply biological knowledge _a priori_ to improve the odds of finding relevant SNVs.
 Commonly scientists focus their efforts on SNVs that fall within exons of genes that are known to be associated with cancer or that are predicted to